 Assessing Your Plants’ Nutrient Needs

-Different plants have varying nutrient requirements, and understanding these needs is crucial for effective fertilization.
+Different plants have varying nutrient requirements, and understanding these needs is crucial for adequate fertilization.
 Research the specific nutrient needs of the plants in your vertical garden to determine the appropriate type and amount of fertilizer.
 Factors such as plant species, growth stage, and environmental conditions can all influence nutrient requirements.
 Regularly observe your plants for signs of nutrient deficiencies or excesses, and adjust your fertilization practices accordingly.

 Monitoring Plant Growth and Health